What is a Malware?

 • Enable two-factor authentication (2FA): Use the added security layer of two-factor authentication to ensure that even if your password is compromised, your account remains protected.

-• Be careful with USB and external devices: Avoid connecting unknown or unsecured USB flash drives or external devices to your computer, as they could potentially contain malicious files or malware.
+• Be careful with USB and external devices: Avoid connecting unknown or unsecured USB flash drives or external devices to your computer, as they could potentially contain malicious files or harmful software, posing significant security risks.

 • Back up your data regularly: Make regular backups of your important files and store them in a safe place.
-In case of malware infection, you can easily restore your data without paying a ransom.
+In case of a security threat, you can easily restore your data without paying a ransom.

 • Raise awareness and train your colleagues and employees: Conduct training and awareness activities for employees to educate them about the risks of malware.
 Encourage your employees to practice security-conscious behavior and report suspicious activity.